resire02/capstone48_intro_to_microcontrollers/deliverables/7_getting-started-mplabx/Lab/getting-started-mplabx.md

     <img src="images/d_2.png" alt="d_2" width="500"/>

+## Configuration

+This section covers a few important configurations for using MPLAB X. Some of these configurations are recommendations and do not need to be changed.

+# Setting the Color Theme and Font

+The default theme for MPLAB X is very bright and can be hard on the eyes, so many users prefer to change it.
+To adjust the theme:

+1. Navigate to Tools → Options → Fonts & Colors.
+2. Under Profile, select the theme you prefer.
+The recommended theme is Norway Today.
+3. To change the font, locate the Font section and click on the three dots.
+4. Select your desired font and size.
+The recommended font is Cascadia Code, as it matches the one used in Visual Studio Code.

+# Managing Embedded Toolchains

+The necessary toolchains should be added automatically when MPLAB X is installed.
+However, you can manage them manually if needed:

+1. Go to Tools → Options → Embedded.
+2. Within the Embedded options, select Building Tools.
+3. You should see the XC8 compiler listed, which is the compiler we will use.

 ## Content Manager

 In this section, we will open the MCC Content Manager to update all libraries, drivers, and peripheral code